NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 Any pattern name that ends in `attrib` defines a *single* attribute.
 The name of the attribute will match the last division of the pattern name before the `attrib` suffix.
 Therefore, the pattern named `reg.common.foo.attrib` defines an attribute named `foo`.

 The subdivisions in the pattern name that do not name the attribute usually are related to the attribute.
 They will often name the element that this particular attribute comes from.
-If the attribute is not associated with a specific element, then they will frequently use some other name.
+If the attribute is not associated with a specific element, then they will frequently use some other meaningful division name, to avoid name collisions.

 Every attribute defined by the schema will have a single pattern that defines it.